Smatek1001/AI_DnD/Items/Dice_of_Fortune_and_Ruin.md

 ---

-## 💡 DM Notes (for AI or human DMs)
+## 🧠 DM Notes

-- Treat the white/black dice as **always “on”** unless the bearer is incapacitated or in an antimagic zone.
+- Effects are **always active** unless bearer is incapacitated or in an antimagic zone.
-- No effects require concentration unless otherwise stated.
+- Designed to **replace Bard/Cleric support** in a solo game.
-- These items are designed to **simulate support from a full party** in a solo campaign.
+- Both dice scale through **level or narrative unlocks**.
-- Feel free to let the dice evolve or grow more demanding based on the campaign’s Fey themes.
+- Customize flavor/voice/personality if dice are sentient (optional).